nenadmarkus/p/learning-signed-distance-fields/index.md

 Each layer has a hidden size of 64 and the activation function is set to be a [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)).
 To speed up training, we also use [batch normalization](https://en.wikipedia.org/wiki/Batch_normalization) in all layers except the last one.
 This results in about $$30000$$ network parameters (120kB of memory).
-By modern standards, this is a tiny network, but it is capable to accurately represent the shapes used in our experiments.
+By modern standards, this is a tiny network, but it is capable of accurately representing the shapes used in our experiments.

+The networks are learned with the standard stochastic gradient descent approach.
+We use the Adam optimizer [6] with the learning rate set to $$0.0001$$.
+The gradient-related updates are computed on minibatches containing $$512$$ point-distance pairs.
+The total number of updates is limited to $$200\;000$$ and thus the GPU-accelerated training finishes in less than one hour for each network.
+These settings seem to generalize well across a wide range of geometries.

 All NN evaluations are performed on an Nvidia GeForce RTX 2060 Mobile GPU.
 The results can be seen in the figures below